gnosis/hashi/README.md

 ## Audits

-### v0.1

-Hashi has been audited by the [G0 group](https://github.com/g0-group).

-All issues and notes of the audit have been addressed as of commit hash [9f373635](https://github.com/gnosis/hashi/tree/9f373635730b59478bf23215906fdb5ad525d3b7/packages/evm/contracts).

-The audit results are available as a [pdf in this repo](https://github.com/gnosis/hashi/blob/main/packages/evm/contracts/docs/audits/HashiMay2023.pdf).

-### v0.2

-Hashi has been audited by the [G0 group](https://github.com/g0-group).
+Hashi has been audited by G0, Omega and Least Authority.

-All issues and notes of the audit have been addressed as of commit hash [f1a9fdb](https://github.com/gnosis/hashi/tree/f1a9fdb2998c7024268e9c69777f4dc43d2f775e/packages/evm)

-The audit results are available as a [pdf in this repo](https://github.com/g0-group/Audits/blob/master/HashiMar2024.pdf).

-Additional audits can be found [here](https://crosschain-alliance.gitbook.io/hashi/v0.2/audit-report).
+The audit results can be found [here](https://crosschain-alliance.gitbook.io/hashi/meta/audits).

 ## Security and Liability